chazlarson/Media-Scripts/Plex/README.md

 For example:

-You run `grab-all-posters` with `DEFAULT_YEARS_BACK=2`; it downloads posters for half your "Movies" library.
+You run `grab_all_posters` with `DEFAULT_YEARS_BACK=2`; it downloads posters for half your "Movies" library.
 Now you want to grab all the rest.
-You change that to `DEFAULT_YEARS_BACK=0` and run `grab-all-posters` again.
+You change that to `DEFAULT_YEARS_BACK=0` and run `grab_all_posters` again.
 Nothing new will be downloaded since the last run date is now the time of that first run, and nothing has been added to Plex since then.
 If you want to grab all posters from the beginning of time for that library, set:
 ```
 DEFAULT_YEARS_BACK=0
 RESET_LIBRARIES=Movies